NSPT estimate of the improvement coefficient $c_A$ to two loops

-This is the core of the NSPT algorithm which has been applied to lattice QCD in order to study --- among others --- the free energy density at finite temperature~\cite{DiRenzo:2004ws,DiRenzo:2006nh,DiRenzo:2008en}, renormalization constants~\cite{DiRenzo:2006qtj,DiRenzo:2009ni,DiRenzo:2010cs,Brambilla:2013sua} and renormalons~\cite{DiRenzo:1994sy,DiRenzo:1995qc,DiRenzo:2000ua,Bali:2013pla,Bali:2014fea,Bali:2014sja,DelDebbio:2018ftu}.
+This is the core of the NSPT algorithm which has been applied to lattice QCD in order to study --- among others --- the free energy density at finite temperature~\cite{DiRenzo:2004ws,DiRenzo:2006nh,DiRenzo:2008en}, renormalization constants~\cite{DiRenzo:2006qtj,DiRenzo:2009ni,DiRenzo:2010cs,Brambilla:2013sua, Brambilla:2014bja} and renormalons~\cite{DiRenzo:1994sy,DiRenzo:1995qc,DiRenzo:2000ua,Bali:2013pla,Bali:2014fea,Bali:2014sja,DelDebbio:2018ftu}.

-In order to prevent fluctuations associated with Gribov copies~\cite{Gribov:1977wm}, the updating step in Eq.(\ref{update}) has to be alternated with the so-called stochastic gauge fixing~\cite{Zwanziger:1981kg}.
+In order to prevent fluctuations associated to the random-walk behaviour of gauge modes~\cite{DiRenzo:2004hhl}, the updating step in Eq.(\ref{update}) has to be alternated with the so-called stochastic gauge fixing~\cite{Zwanziger:1981kg}.
 In other words, before moving from configuration $U_{\mu}(n,m)$ to $U_{\mu}(n,m+1)$ in stochastic time, each field $U_{\mu}(n,m)$ has to undergo a gauge transformation like where matrices $G$ belong to the $SU(3)$ group as well.
 With periodic boundary conditions along all directions, a common choice for $G(n)$ is $G(n)=exp[\Omega(n)]$ where $\Omega(n)$ reads~\cite{Rossi:1987hv} which results in fluctuations around the Landau gauge.
-With Dirichlet boundaries, this definition of the entries of matrix $\Omega(n)$ is modified for sites with $n_0=0$ or $n_0=N_T-1$ as follows: where the constraint $n'_0=0$ holds in the sum over $n'$.
+With Dirichlet boundaries, this definition of the entries of matrix $\Omega(n)$ is modified~\cite{Brambilla:2013sba} for sites with $n_0=0$ or $n_0=N_T-1$ as follows: where the constraint $n'_0=0$ holds in the sum over $n'$.

-To carry out the computation of correlators $f_A(n)$ and $f_P(n)$ entering in the PCAC quark mass, it is necessary to contract the fermionic fields in Eqs.(\ref{ff}) and, therefore, to invert the Wilson-Dirac operator $D$ in Eq.(\ref{SFunimp}).
+To carry out the computation of correlators $f_A(n)$ and $f_P(n)$ entering in the bare PCAC quark mass, it is necessary to contract the fermionic fields in Eqs.(\ref{ff}) and, therefore, to invert the Wilson-Dirac operator $D$ in Eq.(\ref{SFunimp}).
 This is done following~\cite{DiRenzo:2004hhl}: given a generic operator $M$ and its perturbative expansion $M = \sum_{k=0} g_0^kM^{(k)}$, its inverse $M^{-1}$ can be expanded perturbatively as where the tree-level term is the inverse of the zero-order term of $M$ while, recursively, The expression for $D^{(0)^{-1}}$ can be found in Sect.
 3.1 of~\cite{Luscher:1996vw}.

-Finally, it is worth mentioning that, even if the bare quark mass $m_0$ in Eq.(\ref{SF}) has been set to $0$, the condition $\theta\ne 0$ implies a non-vanishing quark mass at tree level~\cite{Luscher:1996vw}: thus, in this setup there are no zero modes to take care of.